reagent-project/reagent/README.md

     " text."]])
 ```

-You use one component inside another:
+You can use one component inside another:

 ```clj
 (defn calling-component []